 When suicidal thoughts are strong, it may feel like you have to act on your thoughts immediately.
 It’s really important to postpone the decision to end your life and to remind yourself that these thoughts will pass.

 Many people report that by putting off the decision to die, they’re able to get the support they need.
-People who have experienced suicidal thoughts and have been able to avoid acting on them say that they can now see that postponing their decision to die was the best thing they did.
+Studies have shown that almost all people who have experienced suicidal thoughts have eventually been able to recover from them and feel healthy again.
+Many of these people, who were able to postpone their decision to die, say that doing this was the best thing they ever did.

 Keep a list of other things you can do to distract yourself.
 This might include: